 Hi there, before you start reading I’ll say up front that I wrote this post almost 3 years ago.
 In those 3 years I’ve learnt a LOT more and we now make a decent living from our websites.
 Everything in this post is valid still and will stand you, as a new blogger, in good stead, but if you want the real insider tips, you’ll have to wait a little longer.
-Our course is about to launch, register to be first to know at the bottom of the page.
+Our course is about to launch.
 I’ve been coaching new bloggers for a fee 1 on 1, but there are just too many of you now, a group course is the way to go.
 Read on, everything in this post is free, to help get you started.

 If I can do this, you can do it to!